All posts

 Two things start:

 You don’t need a ChatGPT account or any paid subscription during local development.
-Build and iterate entirely against the simulator.
+Build and iterate entirely against the inspector.

 Writing a Resource